Walgreens The Thread

 What causes type 2 diabetes?

 Type 2 diabetes is the most common type of diabetes: More than 90% of adults diagnosed with diabetes have type 2 diabetes.
-While the exact cause is unknown, certain factors can contribute to developing type 2 diabetes, such as genetics, age, other diseases, and things you can control like lifestyle choices.
+Many factors can contribute to developing type 2 diabetes, such as genetics, age, other diseases, and things you can control like lifestyle choices.

 What genetic factors increase the risk of type 2 diabetes?